Graduate & Postdoctoral Affairs

 Letters of recommendation are a courtesy from your professors.
 You can request a letter from your professor and it is up to the individual professor and your relationship with that professor that may determine if they will write a letter for your professional school application.

-The only mandatory times to log- in are during exam times, which will be outlined in the syllabus.
+The only mandatory times to log- in are during exam times, which will be outlined in the syllabus and instructions provided on CANVAS.
 Allow yourself adequate time to take the test in case any technical issues arise.

 - Internet browser

 - Access to CANVAS via my.usf.edu

 - Valid e-mail address